forefy/eburger/README.md

 ## Adding templates
-Templates can be added by adding new YAML files under the `templates/` directory.
+Templates can be added by creating new YAML files and either load them with `eburger -t mytemplate.yaml .` or by placing them under the `templates/` directory.

-If you are using eburger as a python package (installed with pip install), the templates location can be found with running `pip3 show eburger` or by running the tool on a contract and seeing the templates path printed to the console.
+If you are using eburger as a python package (installed via pip install), the templates location can be found with running `pip3 show eburger` or by running the tool on a contract and seeing the templates path printed to the console.

 For documentation refer to the [Wiki](https://github.com/forefy/eburger/wiki/Templates).